daudix/daudix.one/content/snug-nook/index.md

 styles = ["snug-nook.css"]
 +++

-{% alert(note=true) %}
-This server is in closed beta.
-If you're reading this, it means I've sent you a link (or you're smart and saw the commit history, idk).
-{% end %}

 Hi, nice to see you here ^^

 Ever wanted to join yet another Discord server for fun and giggles?
 Hate Discord and prefer Matrix instead?
 Worry not, I got you all covered! <span class="rainboom">**Daudix's Snug Nook**</span> is the very server that is available on both Discord and Matrix, allowing seamless<sup>*</sup> communication.
 Gluten-free and is proven safe by the FDA.